 Because GitLab enforces fast-forward merges, this means only one set of changes can be rebased and merged at once.
 A second merge request would be rejected later on because it does not contain the commit(s) merged first.
-To avoid wasting testing resources, please avoid this situation and check first if a pipeline with a scheduled merge is already running.
+To avoid wasting testing resources, please prevent this situation by checking first whether a pipeline with a scheduled merge is already running.
 View the list of merge requests (https://gitlab.com/lilypond/lilypond/-/merge_requests) and verify that no merge request with Patch::push status has a blue "timer" icon.